-It is not essential to have a degree or HND to become a recycling officer.
+You won't need a degree or HND to become a recycling officer.
 Experience, personal qualities and knowledge of current environmental, waste management and recycling legislation is just as important as academic qualifications.

-- civil or structural engineering;
+- civil or structural engineering

-- earth sciences;
+- earth sciences

-- environmental science, either biological or physical;
+- environmental science, either biological or physical

 - materials science/technology.